Learning by Semantic Similarity Makes Abstractive Summarization Better: Related Work

 \subsection{Supervised Learning}

-Supervised Learning is an actively researched area in summarization.
-See et al. \yrcite{see2017get} introduced a sequence-to-seq attentional model that combines \textit{coverage} vector and the copy mechanism.
-Gehrmann et al. \yrcite{gehrmann-etal-2018-bottom} proposed a bottom-up attention model by incorporating the content selection system that selects the important parts of a document.
-Liu et al. \yrcite{liu-lapata-2019-text} presented a document-level encoder using BERT~\cite{devlin2018bert} and showed benefits of using pre-trained language model (LM) as embeddings.
-Jeh \yrcite{jeh2020encoderdecoder} developed an approach to stack an additional encoder-decoder network, on top of an attentional encoder-decoder network to alleviate the \textit{exposure bias} issue that comes from teacher forcing~\cite{williams1989learning}.
+Supervised Learning is an actively researched area in summarization. \citet{see2017get} introduced a sequence-to-seq attentional model that combines \textit{coverage} vector and the copy mechanism. \citet{gehrmann-etal-2018-bottom} proposed a bottom-up attention model by incorporating the content selection system that selects the important parts of a document. \citet{liu-lapata-2019-text} presented a document-level encoder using BERT~\cite{devlin2018bert} and showed benefits of using pre-trained language model (LM) as embeddings. \citet{jeh2020encoderdecoder} developed an approach to stack an additional encoder-decoder network, on top of an attentional encoder-decoder network to alleviate the \textit{exposure bias} issue that comes from teacher forcing~\cite{williams1989learning}.

-\textbf{Pre-trained models} Recent works on pre-trained language models made significant advances in NLP tasks.
+\paragraph{Pre-trained models} Recent works on pre-trained language models made significant advances in NLP tasks.
 BERT~\cite{devlin2018bert} is a bidirectional encoder that is pre-trained by predicting the original document with the corrupted document as an input.
 GPT~\cite{radford2018improving} and GPT-2~\cite{radford2019language} are auto-regressive LMs.
-BART~\cite{lewis2019bart}) is a pre-trained language model that combines bidirectional transformer as an encoder and auto-regressive transformers as a decoder.
+BART~\cite{lewis2019bart} is a pre-trained language model that combines bidirectional transformer as an encoder and auto-regressive transformers as a decoder.
 Concurrent to our work, ProphetNet~\cite{yan2020prophetnet} and PEGASUS~\cite{zhang2019pegasus} also use pre-trained LMs to solve text summarization task.
 Both model shows stunning performance by using encoder-decoder settings.